SteveMontgomery55/Gold-Hunter/README.md

 Click on the Settings button.\
 Scroll down to GitHub Pages.\
 Click the link to the new dedicated tab.\
-Under Source, click on None and select Master Branch.\
+Under Source, click on None.\
+Select Master.\
 Select save.\
 A link will appear to the deployed site.\